railwayapp/docs/src/docs/guides/healthchecks-and-restarts.md

 The restart policy dictates what action Railway should take if a deployed service stops or otherwise becomes unhealthy, e.g. exits with a non-zero exit code.

 To configure a restart policy, go to the Service settings, set a restart policy of `Never`, `Always`, or `On-Failure` with an optional maximum number of restarts.

+- `Always`: This means Railway will automatically restart your service every time it stops, regardless of the reason.
+It's useful for services that are designed to run continuously and should always be available.

+- `On-Failure`: Railway will only restart your service if it stops due to an error (e.g., crashes, exits with a non-zero code).
+This is a good option if you want to avoid unnecessary restarts when the service stops intentionally.

+- `Never`: Railway will never automatically restart your service, even if it crashes.
+This is typically used for one-off tasks or scheduled jobs where you don't want the service to keep running after it completes.